grayodesa/terminal42/wp-content/plugins/pixelyoursite/readme.txt

 a.
 The pixel code will be added on every page of your site

 b.
-A "Search" standard event will be added on the search page of your site
+A "Search" standard event will be added to the search page of your site

 c.
 A GeneralEvent will be added on every page, pulling content_name, content_ids and content_type.
 It can be used for Custom Audiences.